TheHimanshuDixit/remedi_plus/README.md

 # remedi+

-A web based Application which reminds you to take medicine on time
+A Web based Application which Reminds you to take medicine on time.

 ## Tech Stack